bmodee/Teknikattan/docs/source/user_manual/admin.md

 ## Regions

 The regions tab will show all regions.
-You will be able to create a new region by entering its name at the top and click the "+" button.
+To create a new region, enter its name at the top and then click the "+" button.

 ![Regions](../_static/regions.png)